sadramoslehimilani/portfolio/memory-bank/activeContext.md

 ## Current Work Focus

-Initial project setup and memory bank creation for the developer portfolio website.
-Establishing the foundational documentation structure and planning the implementation approach.
+Implementation of the core HTML structure for the portfolio website.

 ## Project Status

-This is a new project with no existing files.
-The memory bank is being created as the first step in the development process.
+The foundational file and directory structure has been created.
+The project is now moving into the HTML implementation phase.

 ## Recent Changes

+- Created project file structure
 - Created project brief documentation
 - Created product context documentation
-- No code files exist yet

 ## Next Steps

-1. Complete remaining memory bank documentation files
-2. Plan the technical architecture and file structure
-3. Begin implementing the HTML structure
+1. Implement the semantic HTML structure for all sections
-4. Add CSS styling and responsive design
+2. Add CSS styling and responsive design
-5. Implement JavaScript functionality and GSAP animations
+3. Implement JavaScript functionality and GSAP animations
-6. Test across devices and browsers
+4. Test across devices and browsers
-7. Deploy to GitHub Pages
+5. Deploy to GitHub Pages

 ## Active Decisions & Considerations